-Forza Italia is a retailer of Italian sporting, automotive and novelty clothing and merchandise shifted its focus from traditional retail to online.
+Forza Italia is a retailer of Italian sporting, automotive and novelty clothing and I’ve been working with the business’ owner, Joseph Gerace, since 2018.

 Setting things in place for the future

-When I started working with Joseph and Forza Italia, the first thing we needed to focus on was developing a strategic plan to set a clear direction for the business.
-We then broke down the plan into small chunks and implemented various actions.
+When I first started working with Joseph and Forza Italia, the first thing we did was develop a strategic plan to set a clear direction for the business, and at the beginning of each year we review and recalibrate the plan as required.

-After developing the strategic plan, we started working with data and facts, rather than making reactive decisions.
-Joseph became more conscious of margins and capitalising on opportunities to maximise margins by value adding and increasing efficiencies.
-By changing his base factors, Joseph began to see a change in his business.
+In executing our strategic plan, we ensure we always work with data and facts, rather than make emotive decisions.
+In our time working together, Joseph has become more conscious of margins and capitalising on opportunities to maximise margins by value adding and increasing efficiencies.
+And by changing his base factors, he’s seen a positive change in his business.

-With the structure and systems in place, we then focussed on ensuring we had the right people in the right roles.
-I supported Joseph as he progressively built a strong team both internally and externally.
-By having the right team in place, Joseph could gradually start to let go of the many day to day tasks and focus his strengths on making the biggest contribution to growing the business, freeing his being involved in every activity and decision.
+With the structure and systems in place, we’ve then focussed on ensuring we have the right people in the right roles.
+I’ve supported Joseph as he’s progressively built a strong team both internally and externally, which has enabled him to gradually hand over much of the day-to-day operations and allowed him to focus on higher value tasks and growing the business.

-- Job roles revised to better meet the needs of the new trading/business model.
+- Revising job roles to better meet the needs of the new business model

-- Orders received from across Australia and even as far away as Canada.
+- Received orders from across Australia and even as far away as Canada.

 - Is on track to grow by 100% in 2021